On this page:

 What Is Being Done to Clean Up the Site?

-In the spring of 1983, EPA selected a remedy to protect local ground water users from drinking contaminated ground water.
+In the spring of 1983, EPA selected a remedy to protect residential well owners drinking contaminated groundwater.
 The selected remedy provided for extending the municipal water supply from the water treatment plant in nearby Salem, VA to residences near the site.
 The EPA constructed the water line and 28 homes were connected in 1986.
 In 1987, EPA conducted soil sampling and additional groundwater sampling which demonstrated that no further cleanup actions were needed.
 In 1988, EPA removed approximately 1,500 gallons of chromium and mercury waste solution and sludges that were contained in drums and tanks.
-Subsequently, EPA in conjunction with the Commonwealth of Virginia determined that the site no longer posed a threat to human health or the environment, and EPA deleted the site from the National Priorities List.
+Subsequently, EPA in conjunction with the Commonwealth of Virginia determined that the site no longer posed a threat to human health or the environment, and EPA deleted the site from the National Priorities List in January 1989.

-EPA conducted its second and final five-year review of the site’s remedy in September 2004.
+EPA conducted its second and final Five-Year Review of the site’s remedy in September 2004.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.
+This review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.
 EPA concluded that the site poses no unacceptable risk to human health.

 What Is the Current Site Status?